R-Ligier/C-Practice/BinaryTrees.md

 - Definition: An effecient structure to organize data to perform quick search and updating data

+#### How does it work?
+- The data must be sorted
+- Left part of the tree should consist of data less than the root node
+- Right side of the tree should consist of data greater than the root node
+- It halves the searchable items which reduces the count of comparisons to be made

+- Algorithm:
+Step 1: Begin searchin g the data from the middle of the list Step 2: If it's amatch, return the index of the data position and eexit Step 3: If not, divide the list using the prob formula and fnd the new middle Step 4: If data is greater than middle, search in higher sub-list Step 5: If data is smaller than middle, search in lower sub-list Step 6: Repeat until match

+#### Terminology

+- Root = the node on the very top, "starting point"
+- Parent = describes the relationship between two nodes
+- Child = the node connected to the parent
+- Leaf = a node that does not point to any nodes, it only has a parent but no children
+- Pre-order Traversal (prefix) = process all nodes of a tree by processing the root, then recursively processing all subtrees.
+- Post-order Traversal (postfix) = Process all nodes of a tree by recursively processing all subtrees, then finally processing the root
+- In-order Traversal = Process all nodes of a tree by recursively processing the left subtree, then processing the root, and finally the right subtree
+- Tree is balanced = for all nodes the difference between the heghts of left and right subtrees is not greater than 1

+#### Defining a Node
 struct node{

 	 // want each node to hold an int value